umepy/famous_model_with_jax_flax/README.md

-# Study famous models with flax
+# beggining Computer Vision with Flax

-TBD
+CVFlax is a material to study Computer Vision using Flax

 ## Models

 1. **AlexNet**